to substitute teacher jobs in NYC

 Substitutes Without a Teaching Certificate Who Are Working Toward One

 To qualify for this category in NYC, you must be taking no fewer than six semester hours per year.
 You can work any number of days in any capacity and in any number of school districts.
-If you are employed by a district for longer than 40 days, it must be in the area for which you are working toward certification.
+But, if you are employed by a district for longer than 40 days, it must be in the area for which you are working toward certification.

-NYC Substitute Teacher Pay per Day
+NYC Substitute Teacher Pay Per Day

 There are many different numbers floating around regarding the pay of a substitute teacher in NYC.
 However, for the NYC Department of Education the official effective daily rate of pay for a substitute teacher as of February 1, 2019, was $188.75.
 On May 14, 2020, that rose to $193.47.
 As of May 14, 2021, the daily NYC substitute teacher pay per day rose to and stands at $199.27.
 This amount applies to actual days worked.
 Pay rates will be different when working outside of the public school system.